sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 Within such a switch - named context switch - the CPU registers, program counter, and stack pointer of the old thread are saved and the ones from the new thread need to be restored.
 This saving and restoring take time that is lost for computational tasks of an application.
 Besides this, the translation lookaside buffer (TLB) must be flushed and the page table of the next process is loaded.
 The flushing of the TLB causes that the memory access of the new thread is slower in the beginning.
 This causes an additional slow down.
 So the goal has to be that the number of context switches is as low as possible.

 One way to archive this goal is to use a task system.
-A task system uses a set of threads, normally equal to the number of CPU-cores and distributes the submitted tasks over the available threads.
+A task system uses a set of threads, normally equal to the number of CPU-cores, and distributes the submitted tasks over the available threads.
 In case that more tasks are submitted than free threads are available then they are put into a queue and whenever one is done the next task is taken from the queue and executed.

 {% include figure.md name='05-simple_tasking_system' caption='Simple task system' %}